13-Rob/13-Rob/_pages/about.md

 # About me

-I'm Roberto, I graduated from Computer Science in 2023, and I'm currently working as a Software Developer, and IT Support for PROMED Grupo Medico.
+I graduated from the Computer Science program at CETYS Universidad in 2023.
+I'm currently working as a Software Developer, and IT Support for PROMED Grupo Medico.